Spring 2026*** Last day for pot grown tree orders for this season ***

 It is slightly unusual in being a tip-bearer - the apples are borne on the ends of the previous year's shoots.
 It is therefore best to keep pruning to a minimum to avoid pruning off next season's fruit buds.

-Recommended pollinators for Cornish Gilliflower apple trees
+Which pollinators are recommended for Cornish Gilliflower apple trees?

 • Pollinator Braeburn